grawk/cinerest/README.md

 Each theater object has its unique_id mapping back to its Google Maps location.

+The theater array is sorted in order of travel duration from least to greatest.

 #### query parameters

 * **location** (String): comma delimited lat/long value, no spaces: e.g. `'37.3782561802915,-121.9214399197085'`